Human-Phenotype-Ontology/Human-Phenotype-Ontology.github.io/citation.md

 When using or mentioning HPO, please cite:

-Sebastian Köhler, Sandra C Doelken, Christopher J. Mungall, Sebastian Bauer, Helen V. Firth, et al.
+Sebastian Köhler, Nicole Vasilevsky, Mark Engelstad, Erin Foster, et al.
-*The Human Phenotype Ontology project: linking molecular biology and disease through phenotype data*
+*The Human Phenotype Ontology in 2017*
 Nucl.
 Acids Res.
-(1 January 2014) 42 (D1): D966-D974 doi:10.1093/nar/gkt1026
+(2016) doi: 10.1093/nar/gkw1039

-## Citation for products/services
+## Citation in products/services

 This service/product is using the Human Phenotype Ontology (*version information*).
 Find out more at [www.human-phenotype-ontology.org](www.human-phenotype-ontology.org).